onedebos/beat-the-chain/README.md

 ## What It Is

-**Beat the Chain** is an interactive typing test that challenges players to type faster than Etherlink's sub-block confirmation speed.
+**Proof of Speed** is an interactive typing test that challenges players to type faster than Etherlink's sub-block confirmation speed.
 As you type, green blocks appear on screen at the same pace as Etherlink's sub-block confirmations (200ms per letter), creating a visual representation of how fast sub-blocks are being created on the network.

 Etherlink's new sub-block latency feature gives developers super-fast confirmation — around 10–20 milliseconds — so they instantly know their transaction will make it into the next block.